 At this stage Profit and Loss Account stands credited with gross profit.
 The Profit and Loss Account also stands adjusted with some of the adjustment entries like bad debts, depreciation, insurance, rent etc. All the debit and credit balances lying in different nominal accounts are then transferred to Profit and Loss Account.
 The debit balances are closed by entering the respective word 'By Profit and Loss Account'.
-The respective amounts are also entered on the debit side of the Profit and Loss Account preceded by the words To The credit balance of nominal accounts are similarly closed by passing debit entries to the respective nominal accounts preceded by the word 'To Profit and Loss Account'.
-In the credit side of the "Profit and Loss Account" the corresponding credit entries are inserted preceded by the word 'By'.
+The respective amounts are also entered on the debit side of the Profit and Loss Account preceded by the words To entries to the respective nominal accounts preceded by the word 'To Profit and Loss Account'.
+In the credit side of the "Profit and Loss Account" the corresponding credit entries are inserted preceded by the word 'By .....'.
 Thus, the Profit and Loss Account on its credit shows Gross Profit and items of miscellaneous incomes and on its debit shows Gross Loss and expenses incidental to carrying of the business and arising in course of running the business.
 The excess of credit side over the debit side is known as net profit and the excess of debit side over the credit side is known as net loss.
 The net profit or net loss is transferred to Capital Accounts) in case of proprietary or partnership business and to an account called Profit and Loss Appropriation Account in case of corporate business.